France in the Middle Ages: Religion and the Church

-Jewish-Christian Relations in France
+Jewish-Christian relations

-In the Middle Ages, France was primarily made up of a Christian population that maintained a positive relationship with the Jewish minority.
-In a historical sense, Christians and Jews both made generalizations about the success of their community relations in Medieval France.
+France was primarily made up of a Christian population that maintained a positive relationship with the Jewish minority.
+In a historical sense, Christians and Jews both made generalizations about the success of their community relations in medieval France.
 The history of Jewish-Christian relations was focused primarily on the persecution that Jews faced in a prominently Christian world.
 In France, however, there were many examples of Jewish and Christian people working together towards a prosperity that was beneficial to both religions.
 They conducted business together, as well as participated in intimate social affairs.
 While the Jews would never fully assimilate into French culture by choice, they were accepted by the Christians in their societies.

 After years of peace, in the 13th Century, Louis IX became obsessed with restricting Jewish activities.
 Eventually, after the Jewish population suffered multiple expulsions from France, the anti-Jewish rhetoric gained some popularity in small villages and towns.
 Jews began to face a fatal price for practicing their religious traditions.
-This discriminatory action promoted by the Royals, did not take hold with the general civilian populations in large cities because a large population of Christians permitted and accepted the differing Jewish faith.
+This discriminatory action promoted by the Royals did not take hold with the general civilian populations in large cities because a large population of Christians permitted and accepted the differing Jewish faith.
 Small communities however, incorporated these prejudiced ideas into their beliefs, which led to some instances of blood libels which took many Jewish lives.
-Blood Libels consisted of accusations directed at small Jewish communities that promoted a false belief that there was a sacrificial aspect in Jewish prayer.
+Blood libels consisted of accusations directed at small Jewish communities that promoted a false belief that there was a sacrificial aspect in Jewish prayer.
 These falsities proclaimed that a Jewish religious event included the sacrifice of a Christian child.
-In Blois, France, as many as 40 Jews were accused of killing a young Christian boy.
+In Blois, as many as 40 Jews were accused of killing a young Christian boy.
 They were found guilty and killed.
-Though Blood Libels and persecution did not define Jewish-Christian relations in the Middle-Ages in France, it had a large impact on the way the history of this time period is recited.
+Though blood libels and persecution did not define the relations, it had a large impact on the way the history of this time period is recited.

-Economy and technology
+Culture and economy

 The period after the death of Charlemagne was marked by an economic crisis caused by political instability; town life all but disappeared.
 However, this had changed by the 11th century.
 The introduction of new crops, the improvements in the climate, and the introduction of new agricultural technologies created a large agricultural surplus.
 This was accompanied by the growth in town life, trade, and industry.
 The economy once again collapsed in the fourteenth century because of war, bad weather, and the Black Death.
 The rural economy was based on the manor; in urban areas economic activity was organized around guilds.